Svetlana Khorkina: 2001–2004

-In October 2001, Khorkina competed at the World Championships in Ghent, Belgium.
+In September 2001, Khorkina captured the gold medal on the uneven bars in the 2001 Goodwill Games.
+In October 2001, she competed at the World Championships in Ghent, Belgium.
 She helped the Russian team win the silver medal and individually she won the all around final with a score of 37.617.
 In event finals, she placed first on vault scoring 9.412, first on uneven bars scoring 9.437, and third on floor scoring 9.375.
 In April 2002, Khorkina competed at the European Championships in Patras, Greece.
 She helped Russia win the first place in the team competition and individually she won the all around competition with a score of 37.592.
 In event finals, she placed first on uneven bars scoring 9.550, second on balance beam scoring 9.262, and fifth on floor scoring 9.075.

 In November 2002, Khorkina competed at the World Championships in Debrecen, Hungary.
 She placed seventh on uneven bars scoring 7.387 and fourth on balance beam scoring 9.462.

 In March 2003, Khorkina competed at the World Cup event in Thessaloniki, Greece.
 She placed first on uneven bars scoring 9.425.
 In August 2003, Khorkina competed at the World Championships in Anaheim, United States.
 She won the all around final for with a score of 38.124 This was the first time a gymnast had won three World all around titles.
 In November 2003, Khorkina competed at the World Cup event in Stuttgart, Germany.
 She placed third on vault scoring 9.268, third on uneven bars scoring 9.425, third on balance beam scoring 9.225, and second on floor scoring 9.187.

-At the end of April 2004, Khorkina competed at the European Championships in Amsterdam, The Netherlands.
+At the end of April 2004, Khorkina competed at the European Championships in Amsterdam, the Netherlands.
 She helped the Russian team place third and individually she placed fourth in the all around final with a score of 36.848.
 In event finals, she placed first on uneven bars scoring 9.662, third on balance beam scoring 9.325, and seventh on floor scoring 9.112.